Wijaya Godakumbura: Career

 Later in 1970s he went to United Kingdom for further studies and training.
-After being specialized in the treatment of Burns, Wijaya returned to Sri Lanka and worked as a Surgeon in many hospitals.
+After being specialized in the treatment of Burns, Godakumbura returned to Sri Lanka and worked as a surgeon in many hospitals.

 Invention of Safe Bottle Lamp

 After seeing and treating many patients who had burn injuries due to unsafe kerosine bottle lamps he developed the Safe Bottle Lamp in 1992.
 He established the Safe bottle lamp foundation in 1998 after winning the Rolex Awards for Enterprise.

 Then in 2009 his development won the first place in The World Challenge competition held in The Hague Netherlands.